 - having additional problems after an event, for example, losing a loved one and losing a job

 - lacking social support after an event

-- having a history of mental health problems or substance use
+- having a history of mental health problems or substance misuse

-- past experience of abuse, for example, during childhood
+- experience of abuse, for example, during childhood

-- having poor physical health before or as a result of an event
+- getting a physical injury, possibly as a result of the event

 What reduces the risk?